Counselling approach with couples

 The couple therapist’s responsibility is to the relationship and both partners should get equal time, attention and understanding from the counsellor.
 The task is to enable a couple to make sense of their relationship dynamics, the roots of their difficulties as well as understanding difficult, painful or hurtful feelings which arise within the relationship.
 This can bring about improved communication and relating for the couple.
 Making sense of the conflict between the couple can lead to inner growth and change in the relationship as well as for each partner.
 In some instances a couple decides to separate and the couple therapist will try and support the couple to work through this process.

-I have recently completed a post-qualifying training with ‘Tavistock Relationships’: ‘Certificate of the Study of the Couple Relationship’.
+In 2019 I successfully completed a post-qualifying training with ‘Tavistock Relationships’: ‘Certificate of the Study of the Couple Relationship’.

 Please read on to find out how ‘Tavistock Relationships‘ defines couples counselling: